From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

 Being a smallish town, there aren’t too many options for where to dine in Girdwood, Alaska.
 But lucky for you the options that are there are amazing.
 Check out our picks for where to eat during your travels and exploring all the best things to do in Girdwood, Alaska.

-While exploring all the amazing things to do in Girdwood, Alaska we recommend staying in Alyeska Resort.
-Located in the Chugach State Park surrounded by amazing mountains in the glacier-carved valley this lodge and resort is an incredible luxury stay during your Alaska adventures.
+The resort is located in the Chugach State Park surrounded by amazing mountains in the glacier-carved valley this lodge and resort is an incredible luxury stay during your Alaska adventures and a great base for hiking.

 Besides having cozy rooms with views, there are amazing restaurants on site, trails around the resort where you can spot wildlife, and access to the Alyeska Aerial Tram, one of our picks for the best things to do in Girdwood.